dhellmann/pymotw/PyMOTW/getopt/index.rst

 :Purpose: Command line option parsing
 :Python Version: 1.4

-The getopt module is the *old-school* command line option parser which supports the conventions established by the Unix function getopt().
-It parses an argument sequence, such as sys.argv and returns a sequence of (option, argument) pairs and a sequence of non-option arguments.
+The getopt module is the *old-school* command line option parser that supports the conventions established by the Unix function ``getopt()``.
+It parses an argument sequence, such as ``sys.argv`` and returns a sequence of (option, argument) pairs and a sequence of non-option arguments.

 Supported option syntax includes: